fdiaz/move-fast-talk/presentation.md

 ### and
 # Code Reviews

-^ These is one of the best ways to share knowledge
+^ These are one of the best ways to share knowledge

 ---